inet-framework/inet-showcases/wireless/errorrate/doc/index.rst

    - the snir threshold is important because when the transmission's snir is below this value, the reception is not simulated because it is assumed to be incorrect.
    - thus we have to set the snir threshold low enough to get more fine-grained data at low snir levels

-We lower the ``snirThreshold`` parameter of the hosts' radios from 4 to 0 dB.
+We lower the :par:`snirThreshold` parameter of the hosts' radios from 4 to 0 dB.
 When the transmission's SNIR is below this value, the reception is assumed to be incorrect, and the reception is not simulated.
 Lowering the level results in more fine-grained data at low SNIR levels.